Everything you need to know about caring for a genuine jute rug

 Can you wash a jute rug?

-A common question we get from customers is “can you wash a jute rug?”
+A common question we get from customers is, “Can you wash a jute rug?”

 Jute also tends to shed over time, so minimising damage and rough treatment as much as possible is essential.

 Rather than hand washing your jute rug, we recommend vacuuming your jute rug on a regular basis to remove dirt, dust, debris, and even pet hair.
-This will help maintain the colour and softness of your jute rug,
+This will help maintain the colour and softness of your jute rug.

 Can jute rugs be professionally cleaned?